CrestNiraj12/nvim-config/README.md

 32. bufferline - A snazzy 💅 buffer line
 33. nvim-treesitter-context - Shows the context of the currently visible buffer contents.
 34. typescript-tools.nvim - The TypeScript Integration NeoVim Deserves
-35. copilot.vim - Github Copilot integration for auto completion using AI
+35. fidget - A pretty UI for Neovim LSP progress
-36. fidget - A pretty UI for Neovim LSP progress
+36. codecompanion – Provides AI-assisted code completion and suggestions.

 ## Configuration for my nvim setup